Dronehub/minijson/README.md

 If there are no binary wheels precompiled for this platform, you will need to compile it yourself.

-In order to do that you must have the following packages installed:
+In order to do that you must have `Cython` installed.

-* snakehouse
-* satella
-* Cython